 NEH Chair in the Humanities

-She has published on Victorian literature that explores geology and archaeology as well as on the concept of the trace.
-She has a secondary interest in children's fiction and has published on the Harry Potter series.
+Dr. Zimmerman's scholarly works address the intersection of material culture and time, whether in poems about archaeology or in children's books.
+Her publications on Victorian literature investigate the literature of geology and archaeology, with special emphasis on perceptions of time.
+Her articles on children's literature examine similar themes.
 Dr. Zimmerman's work has appeared in Children's Literature, Configurations, the Journal of Literature & Science, Victorian Periodicals Review, Victorians Institute Journal and Pedagogy.
+She has articles forthcoming from Victorian Review and The Lion and the Unicorn.
 Her book, Excavating Victorians, was published by SUNY press in 2008.

 - Ph.D., Virginia

 - Victorian poetry

 - Children's literature

 - Science and literature

 Archaeology and fantasy in 19th-century literature; time-travel in children's literature

 - NEH Chair in the Humanities